YMCA offers virtual pre-diabetes programs

 The YMCA is offering in-person and virtual pre-diabetes programs in New Hampshire to help prevent diabetes and improve the health of those who are prediabetic.

 Enrollment is now open for the YMCA’s Diabetes Prevention Program at locations in Goffstown, Manchester, Portsmouth, Rochester, Londonderry, Concord and Exeter.
-While there are no programs being offered in the Mount Washington Valley, the YMCA is also offering a virtual program for anyone who faces barriers due to time and travel.
+While there are no programs being offered in Coos County, the YMCA is also offering a virtual program for anyone who faces barriers due to time and travel.

 YMCA spokesperson Jenn McManus-Goode, said, "The program did very well virtually during COVID, so the YMCA is continuing to offer a virtual option to all New Hampshire residents who cannot make it to an in-person location either due to distance or preference."